smussenden/data-science-in-tidyverse/02-A-TransformData.md

     ## # ... with 78 more rows, and 5 more variables: description <chr>,
     ## #   year <dbl>, month <dbl>, day <int>, new_type <chr>

-Of course, you may be asking: wouldn't it be nice if we could standardize...
+Of course, you may be asking: wouldn’t it be nice if we could standardize…
-...based on certain keywords or patterns?
+…based on certain keywords or patterns?
 Instead of spelling out every variation.

 The answer is yes.
-Thanks to "string functions"...!
+Thanks to “string functions”…\!

-We'll show a quick example of what that looks like, and then start from the beginning in the next module.
+We’ll show a quick example of what that looks like, and then start from the beginning in the next module.

 ``` r
 events %>%